CoolSciGuy/coolsciguy.github.io/about.md

 I am currently serving the beautiful city of **Washington DC** , ensuring the health and integrity of streams in our nation's capital.

-In my page, I will chronicle different projects that I am working on.
+In my page, I will chronicle different data science and machine learning projects that I am working on.

 I am also a Home baker! here is one of the many breads I bake at home: